 >do these people have any remote understanding of how technology works at all?

 If they did they probably wouldn't be artists and they absolutely would not have filed this lawsuit.
-But even considering the first part I can only agree, what the actual fuck did I just read.
+But even considering the first part I can only agree, what the actual frick did I just read.

 So, how are they wrong on this one?